-A lot of people ask me why besides being a cyclist, am a so vocal about cyclist rights ect, this may have something to do with it and why I started Ride Redding.
+A lot of people ask me why besides being a cyclist, am a so vocal about cyclist rights etc, this may have something to do with it and why I started Ride Redding.

 I was just starting my last year of college at Brooks Institute of Photography in Santa Barbara, California.
 I was on my way back from class on my bicycle, on my way to drop off my new health insurance at FedEx when my life was altered forever.

 I remember every second of getting hit.
-The driver had her head below the steering wheel, and she blew a curve, over the double yellow center lines, right. into. me.
+The driver had her head below the steering wheel, and she blew a curve in the road, over the double yellow center lines, into me head-on at 55mph closure.

 I can still close my eyes and visualize spinning through the eucalyptus branches, seeing up the road and down the road as I spun.
 As I whirled through the air, I actually had time to think.
 I thought, “Damn, this is going to hurt,” and “I will be just fine if I can wiggle my toes when I stop.”

-When the world stopped spinning around me I found myself on my butt (luckily).
-The front tire of the Land Rover came to rest against my back (again, luckily).
+When the world stopped spinning around me, I found myself on my butt (luckily).
+The front tire of the Land Rover came to rest against my back (again, fortunately).
 The first thing I did even before I opened my eyes was wiggle my toes, and they moved.
 Phew, I was “O.K.”

 Then the aftermath.